 The online curriculum of the Saint Joseph’s University's Post-master's Behavior Analysis Certification program explores both the theoretical and methodological foundations of Behavior Analysis to prepare and qualify you to sit for the Board Certified Behavior Analyst exam.

-The Behavior Analyst Certification Board has approved courses CRJ 622 through CRJ 657 as meeting the 4th Edition Task List’s coursework requirement for taking the Board Certified Behavior Analyst (BCBA) Examination.
+The Behavior Analyst Certification Board has approved courses ABA 622 through ABA 657 as meeting the 4th Edition Task List’s coursework requirement for taking the Board Certified Behavior Analyst (BCBA) Examination.
 Applicants will have to meet additional internship requirements independent of the online program to qualify to sit for the BCBA exam.

 Behavior Analysis Courses

 3 credits.
-Professionals in the fields of criminal justice often serve as consultants.
-This course focuses on behavioral consultation in the juvenile justice system, school system, workplace, and community settings.
-The topics covered are best practices in behavioral consultation, the verbal behavior of the consultant and the consultee, building a consulting relationship, problem identification interviewing, direct observation methodology, skills and functional behavioral assessment methodology, functional analysis, positive behavioral support and developing a competing behaviors model, treatment plan design and implementation, and treatment evaluation using single subject designs and graphical analysis of the data.
+Behavioral consultation has become a major approach to service delivery of psycho-educational services to children and adolescents.
+This course focuses on behavioral consultation across residential, school, and community settings.
+The topics covered are best practices in behavioral consultation, the verbal behavior of the consultant and the consultee, building a consulting relationship, problem identification interviewing, direct observation methodology, problem analysis interviewing, skills and functional behavioral assessment methodology, functional analysis, standardized behavioral assessment, positive behavioral support and developing a competing behaviors model, treatment plan design and implementation, and treatment evaluation using single subject designs and graphical analysis of the data.
+[CRJ 624 is an equivalent course to ABA 624.]

 3 credits.
-Many people in the justice system today are there because of emotional and behavioral disorders.
-This course focuses on basic principles in Behavior Analysis and how they shape the development of normal and developmentally challenged children.
-The role of these principles in normal development and developmental problems such as language delays, motor developmental delays, conduct and oppositional defiant disorder, childhood depression and autism are explored.
-The course reviews field applications including observations, functional behavioral assessment, curriculum-based measures, and intervention strategies that involve both the school and the family.
+This course focuses on the role of basic principles in behavior analysis and human development.
+The role of these principles in both typical development and in developmental problems such as language delays, motor developmental delays, conduct and oppositional defiant disorder, childhood depression and autism are explored.
+The course reviews field applications including observations, functional behavioral assessment, curriculum-based measures and intervention strategies that involve both the school and the family.
+[CRJ 625 is an equivalent course to ABA 625.]

 3 credits.
-This course observes behavior analysis as it enters into child clinical, adult clinical, supervisory level and organizational behavior.
-The primary goal of the course is to provide an overview and skills for behavior analysts in criminal justice to function as parole and probation officers with both adults and children, as well as organizational and system level change experts.
+This course observes behavior analysis as it enters into the child clinical, adult clinical, supervisory level and organizational behavior.
+The primary goal of the course is to provide an overview and skills for behavior analysts working in a clinical setting addressing problems such as anxiety, depression, and addictions, as well as organizational and system level change.
+[CRJ 626 is an equivalent course to ABA 626.]

 NOTE: Courses are in alpha-numeric order, not necessarily the order in which they are taken, and are subject to change.
 Please speak with an Program Manager for a course map.